Tap to get financing

 In small business finance, the Wall Street Journal Prime Rate is a key benchmark for many loan products, including those backed by the Small Business Administration.
 It is used to determine the interest rate for variable- and fixed-rate SBA 7(a), SBA 504, and SBA Express loans.

-It is essential for small business owners to understand the implications of any rate increases on their bottom lines.
+It is essential for you, as a small business owner, to understand the implications of any rate increases on your bottom line.

 What Is the WSJ Prime Today?

-The table below is updated daily and includes the current WSJ Prime Rate, as well as a number of other indexes.
+WSJ Prime rate today is 7.75%.
+The rate and table below are updated daily and include the current WSJ Prime Rate, along with a number of other indexes.

 What Is the WSJ Prime Rate?